Bleak Falls Barrow

 Revak stepped over a dead bandit, "Might as well follow."

 "The walls," she said, reaching out and touching the stone wall, which Revak just noticed was covered in white goo.
-"Webs," she cursed, "frostbite spiders.
+"Webs," she cursed, "spiders.
 I hate those things."

 Revak tried not to laugh, "Then show them how much you hate them when we run into them."
 Then he froze.
 He'd sworn he'd heard something.
 He motioned to silence.
 He didn't hear just a noise, it was a voice.

 With a roar Revak charged the group, quickly dispatching two of the spiders, while Lydia had set another two on fire.
-The final spider backed away, but Revak chopped it in half before it could run away.
+The final spider backed away, but Revak chopped it in half before it could flee.

 Revak shook the blood from his blade, spattering the wall with a pattern of blood.
 He dropped his shield and felt his head and the back of his neck making sure there was no blood or bite marks, "Are you okay?" he asked Lydia, who was busy setting the egg sacks on fire.

 "I'm fine," she said.
 She pointed at the Argonian still trapped in the webs, "What about him?
 Should we leave him there?"